As Netflix, Amazon, and Hulu continue to expand their streaming services, other players are getting involved too. But where, oh where, is Disney’s?

 Netflix does have a lot of Disney content, as well as Disney-owned properties available.

-But rumors were circulating years ago that Disney would launch its own streaming service.
-Those rumors have been proven true.
-But it’s still been years.
+Rumors were circulating years ago that Disney would launch a streaming service.
+Those rumors have been proven correct.
+However, it’s still been years.

 Had Disney committed to the new streaming service even two years ago, it would have happened by now.
 Instead, they seem content with trying to get most of Fox’s entertainment assets and create Star Wars spin-offs.